RAbeyrathna/T1A3-Workout-Tracker/README.md

-# T1A2 - Portfolio Rahal Abeyrathna
+# T1A3 - Terminal Application Rahal Abeyrathna

 A terminal application for the Coder Academy T1A3 assignment.